 Where to Buy Garlic

 Garlic is readily available at the supermarket in the produce section along with the onions and potatoes.
 It is sold individually as full heads (and sometimes as multiple heads in netted pouches).
-Make sure to choose heads that are firm; you don't want any soft cloves.
+Make sure to choose heads that are firm—you don't want any soft cloves.
 Also reject garlic that shows signs of mold (powdery, dark patches) and heads that have sprouted as this means they are older and not as fresh.

 Garlic is also sold in jars with olive oil, either as whole, peeled cloves or minced cloves.
 You will also find it in different forms, such as freeze-dried and garlic powder.
 Keep in mind that anything other than fresh garlic will taste different, and some products may have added ingredients.

 Nutrition and Benefits

 Before garlic became a prominent ingredient, it was used for its medicinal properties for thousands of years to both treat and prevent illness.
-Garlic is beneficial to our cardiovascular system by reducing blood pressure and lowering levels of LDL, the "bad" cholesterol.
-It is known to contain antioxidants that protect against cell damage and aging, which may reduce the risk of Alzheimer's disease and dementia.
+Garlic may be beneficial to our cardiovascular system by reducing blood pressure and lowering levels of LDL, the "bad" cholesterol.
+It is known to contain antioxidants that can help protect against cell damage and aging, which may reduce the risk of Alzheimer's disease and dementia.
 Garlic has also shown to help prevent and reduce the severity of the common cold and the flu.